mrmans0n/smart-location-lib/README.md

 The Service will also send the information of user's location and current activity via intents.

-The default intent that will be broadcasted will be `com.mobivery.greent.smartlocation.LOCATION_UPDATED`.
+The default intent that will be broadcasted will be `io.nlopez.smartlocation.LOCATION_UPDATED`.
 You can configure the package by passing a SmartLocationOptions object to the start method but more on that later.
 You can capture it if you want, but the listener should be enough.

 Customizing to your needs
 -------------------------